-Mural Arts Philadelphia began as an anti-graffiti program and has continued over the decades to beautify different spaces around the city.
+Mural Arts began as an anti-graffiti program and has continued over the decades to beautify different spaces around the city.
 In its 35-year history, the program has been responsible for over 3000 murals, and 60–100 public art projects are added each year.
-That means that no matter which Philadelphia neighborhoods you visit, you’re likely to find something created by the Mural Arts Philadelphia artists (you might even see the one we contributed to in Fairmount Park).
+That means that no matter which neighborhoods you visit, you’re likely to find something created by the Mural Arts artists (you might even see the one we contributed to in Fairmount Park).

 If you’re interested in digging deep into the city’s street art culture, taking a mural tour is one of the best things to do when you visit Philadelphia.
 The Mural Arts program offers regular walking, biking, train, and vehicle tours of different neighborhoods and works of different themes.

-World Cafe Live
+Enjoy music at World Cafe Live

 In addition to the performances, there are open mic nights, trivia games, and other special celebrations.
 Even if there’s no music, the upper level is a great place to drop in for a bite to eat or something to drink near the University of Pennsylvania and 30th Street Station.

-Reading Terminal Market
+Sample the offerings at Reading Terminal Market

 One of the top Philadelphia tourist attractions is also a popular place with locals.
 For over 100 years, Reading Terminal Market has been one of the main markets in the city, and it’s the oldest continually operating market in the US.